fsbraun/django-automations/doc/reference.rst

             status_template = "my_automation/status.html", _("Current status")
             issue_template = "my_automation/issues.html", _("Problem sheet")

 Any property with a name that ends on ``_template`` in the automation's Meta class is considered to be a template path for some sort of status view.
-For user friedlyness a verbose name can be added.
+For user friendliness a verbose name can be added.
 Once declared the plugin will offer all status templates.

-The templates receive the automation class and automation instance in the context with the keys ``automation`` and ``automation_instance``, respectively.
+The templates receive the  automation instance in the context with the key ``automation_instance``.

 .. _automation_hook: